danielna/danielna.github.com/_posts/2013-05-19-cracker-barrel-and-hackerschool.md

 The peg game.

-<p class="shift-down">The peg game is placed on every table throughout the restaurant to keep diners occupied as they wait for their food.
+The peg game is placed on every table throughout the restaurant to keep diners occupied as they wait for their food.
 It's not super complicated -- start with an empty spot, jump pegs to remove them, and end up with the least (ideally one) amount of pegs on the board when there are no remaining moves.
-There's even a friendly taunt written on the wooden block that categorizes players based on their performance <a href="#footnotes">[1]</a>:</p>
+There's even a friendly taunt written on the wooden block that categorizes players based on their performance <a href="#footnotes">[1]</a>:

 - Leave only one, you're genius
 - Leave two and you're purty smart